Get a free quote 877-850-1231

 Direct Dealership Delivery

-If you’re within a certain radius, usually 25 to 100 miles, many dealerships offer direct home delivery.
+If you are within a certain radius, usually 25 to 100 miles, many dealerships offer direct home delivery.
 A dealership staff member will drive the vehicle to your location and hand off the keys personally.
 This method is quick, personal, and convenient, especially if you’re buying locally.
 However, it’s generally limited to shorter distances.

 Transport Carriers

 For buyers outside the dealership’s delivery zone or purchasing from out of state, the dealership will typically arrange transportation through a professional carrier.
 This is where Sherpa Auto Transport steps in.
+Using a third-party car delivery partner ensures your vehicle arrives safely and on time, no matter the distance.

-This method is ideal if you’re moving, buying a car in another state, or purchasing a specialty vehicle that needs extra care during transit.
+For added convenience, many buyers opt for door-to-door transport, which brings your vehicle right to your home, office, or other chosen location.
+So to clarify: do dealerships deliver cars to other states?
+This method is ideal if you are moving, buying a car in another state, or purchasing a specialty vehicle that needs extra care during transit.

 Self Pickup Options